sparkflows/sparkflows-docs/docs/user-guide/data_profile.rst

 Below are the steps for Data Profiling in Fire.

-Go to the Applications Page
+Go to the Projects Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go to application page where you need to create dataset or already have existing.
+Go to project page where you need to create dataset or already have existing.

 select ``dataset`` tab.